-(a) For performance testing required by this permit, a test protocol, except as provided elsewhere in this permit, shall be submitted to:
+For performance testing required by this permit, a test protocol, except as provided (a) elsewhere in this permit, shall be submitted to:

-Indiana Department of Environmental Management Compliance and Enforcement Branch, Office of Air Quality no later than thirty-five (35) days prior to the intended test date.
-The protocol submitted by the Permittee does not require a certification that meets the requirements of 326 IAC 2-7-6(1) by a "responsible official" as defined by 326 IAC 2-7-1(34).
+Indiana Department of Environmental Management Compliance and Enforcement Branch, Office of Air Quality 100 North Senate Avenue MC 61-53 IGCN 1003 Indianapolis, Indiana 46204-2251 no later than thirty-five (35) days prior to the intended test date.
+The protocol submitted by the Permittee does not require a certification that meets the requirements of 326 IAC 2-7-6(1) by a "responsible official" as defined by 326 IAC 2-7-1(35).